 “Contrary to this announcement, there’s little to no systemic evidence that terrorist companies use cryptocurrencies.
 In truth, the usage of money or different assets, including art trafficking, represents a much more danger for the regulation enforcement community.”

 Citing three prosecutions of Bitcoin dealers since 2011, Llew Claasen goes on to decry the DoJ’s use of cash transmitting regulations to move after Bitcoin dealers.
 Bitcoin isn’t covered below these legal guidelines, and if Congress wants it to be, legislators need to amend the suitable statute.
-The department of the Treasury does not share that view. sisse 2013, the company mentioned that the definition of a money transmitter does not differentiate among real currencies and convertible cryptocurrencies.
+The department of the Treasury does not share that view.
+U 2013, the company mentioned that the definition of a money transmitter does not differentiate among real currencies and convertible cryptocurrencies.

 In order to deter the targeting of Bitcoin dealers, Llew Claasen requested the Committee to have Congress’ investigative arm, the authorities’ accountability office, look at the DoJ’s pursuit of cryptocurrency instances.

 In its criticism towards Nixa, Missouri, resident Jason Klein, one of the instances singled out by Llew Claasen, the DoJ said Bitcoin isn’t illegal and has legitimate uses.
-Although, the regulation enforcement company takes a dim view of replacing Bitcoin for money.
+Iako, the regulation enforcement company takes a dim view of replacing Bitcoin for money.
 For that, it charged Klein with operating a money transmitting commercial enterprise without following licensing and business registration necessities.
 Klein pled guilty and, once sentenced, could face up to five years in jail for his lack of record maintaining and reporting.